gazpachu/momardi/content/pages/cv/index.md

 ## Summary

-Creative Marketing and Communications Professional with 10 years experience.
+Creative Marketing and Communications Professional with more than 10 years of international experience in Manila, Barcelona, Madrid, Alicante and London.
 Expert in digital media, content marketing and strategic partnerships.

 <div class="grid">
   <div class="chart">